joshua998cc/CorvetteHTMLWebpage/README.md

 # CorvetteHTMLWebpage
-Using HTML, I scripted a corvette web page with several links, an image file, along with an embedded video.
+Using HTML I scripted a webpage using a table design for a header with navigation links, media jpg file, while including an embedded video from youtube within the table.
+I included a footer at the bottom of the page as well with a friendly message.
+The two linked html sites from the webpage are not corvette related.
+Just two html practice pages I used playing around with some of the html features.